sumitkhatritamu/sumitkhatritamu.github.io/Texture_Scratch.md

 <br> <br>
 Once the FEA scratch is generated then the scratch masking perfomance of textures can be visualized with the help of virtual reality setup.

 Note: This is a summary of the project.
 Due to copyright issues, all the details can not be shared here.
+For further details see this paper: https://www.sciencedirect.com/science/article/pii/S0032386124009315